recepcavusoglu/RiseWebAssessment/README.md

 ## Connecting API to Postgres and Redis

-To Connect Postgres and Redis just change connection strings accordingly to connection string
+To connect Postgres and Redis just change connection strings accordingly to connection string

 ```sh
 "ConnectionStrings": {